dsor-isr/Paper-PathFollowingSurvey/README.md

 	url = {},
 	year = 2022,
 	month = {},
-	publisher = {{IEEE}},
+	publisher = {{}},
-	author = {Hung Tuan and Francisco Rego and Joao Quintas and Joao Cruz and Marcelo Jacinto and Luis Sebastião and António Pascoal}, title = {Theory, simulations, and experiments of path following guidance strategies for autonomous robotic vehicles: Part I}, booktitle = {}
+	author = {Hung Tuan and Francisco Rego and Joao Quintas and Joao Cruz and Marcelo Jacinto and David Souto and André Potes and Luis Sebastião and António Pascoal}, title = {Theory, simulations, and experiments of path following guidance strategies for autonomous robotic vehicles}, booktitle = {}
 }
 ```